SaboorSohaib/Budget-tracker/README.md

 ### Key Features <a name="key-features"></a>

-- We can add, remove, update and display blogs.
+- User can add categories and transactions.
 - It has user authentication.
 - It is well designed.